l-j-g/tpye/help.md

 ## Requirements:

-This program  on Python.
+This program runs on Python.
 To install Python, check out https://installpython3.com/'

 *Tpye* requires the following python packages to be installed: